Another Planet/Voyager

 "Another Planet" / "Voyager" is the second single by Australian drum and bass band Pendulum.
-It was released on 23 February 2004 by independent label Breakbeat Kaos, and was their first single to use the 12-inch picture disc format.
-The single peaked at number 46 in the UK Singles Chart, and reached number one in the UK Dance Chart.
+It was released on 23 February 2004 by independent label Breakbeat Kaos and was their first single to use the 12-inch picture disc format.
+The single peaked at number 46 in the UK Singles Chart and reached number one in the UK Dance Chart.

-The song "Another Planet" contains samples from Jeff Wayne's musical version of The War of the Worlds, and was included on the CD edition of Hold Your Colour when it was released in July 2005.
-Both tracks appeared on the compilation album Jungle Sound: The Bassline Strikes Back!.
+The song "Another Planet" contains samples from Jeff Wayne's musical version of The War of the Worlds and was included on the CD edition of Hold Your Colour when it was released in July 2005.
+Both tracks appeared on the compilation album Jungle Sound: The Bassline Strikes Back!

-Background and writing
+Background and Writing

-Unlike every other single released by Pendulum to date, "Another Planet" / "Voyager" was written and produced in full by all members of the band, which at that time included Rob Swire, Paul Harding and Gareth McGrillen.
-The song "Another Planet" uses samples from Jeff Wayne's musical version of The War of the Worlds, including several samples of dialogue by Richard Burton.
+Unlike every other single released by Pendulum to date, "Another Planet" / "Voyager" was written and produced in full by all members of the band, which at the time included Rob Swire, Paul Harding, and Gareth McGrillen.
+The song track "Another Planet" uses samples from Jeff Wayne's musical version of The War of the Worlds, including several samples of dialogue by Richard Burton.

 McGrillen had developed a fear of The War of the Worlds when he was quite young, to the extent that he could not look at the album cover.
-Years later, while he was working on one song with Swire, he decided to face his fear by travelling home and returning with his father's copy, which they then sampled for the song.
-One of the samples they used contained a line spoken by Burton, "...and I wandered through the weird and lurid landscape of another planet", which later gave the song its name.
+Years later, while he was working on a song with Swire, he decided to face his fear by travelling home and returning with his father's copy, which they subsequently sampled for the song.
+One of the samples they used contained a line spoken by Burton, "...and I wandered through the weird and lurid landscape of another planet," which later gave the song its name.